Steve Harrison (politician)

 Steve Harrison (born October 25, 1966) is an American politician from the state of West Virginia.
 A member of the Republican Party, Harrison served in both the West Virginia House of Delegates and West Virginia Senate.
 He is currently the Clerk of the West Virginia House of Delegates.

 Career

 Harrison served in the West Virginia House of Delegates and West Virginia Senate for a total of 14 years.
-He opted not to run for reelection to the state Senate in 2006.
+He opted not to run for re-election to the state Senate in 2006.
 Since retiring from the state Senate, Harrison has worked for Poca Valley Bank, and played as a placekicker for a semi-professional American football team.
 He also coaches track and field.